Younest9/kubernetes/SSH Tunneling.md

     RUN echo "  AllowAgentForwarding yes" >> /etc/ssh/sshd_config
     ```
     >Note:
-    >- The user dev is created in the base image
+    >- The user dev must be created with env variables USER_NAME and USER_PASSWORD in the deployment.
     >- The 3 following lines are added to the sshd_config file to enable remote forwarding for the user dev, it has to be done on the remote host too.

 - Create a Deployment with the image created above